fumnanyasecret/City-Hosptial-Transaction-/README.md

 ---

 ## 🎯 Steps to take
-1. Data cleaning and integration : This process involves identifying and correcting inconsistencies, missing/null values, and duplicates within the data set.
+1. **Data cleaning and integration** : This process involves identifying and correcting inconsistencies, missing/null values, and duplicates within the data set.
-2. Data Modelling: This will establish a logical structure for the hospital's data.
+2. **Data Modelling**: This will establish a logical structure for the hospital's data.
 The model defined the relationships between different data points, allowing for efficient querying and analysis.
-3. DAX Calculations and Dashboard Building: DAX calculations were created to Analyze key performance indicator (KPIs).
+3. **DAX Calculations and Dashboard Building**: DAX calculations were created to Analyze key performance indicator (KPIs).
 The dashboard will provide real insights into the hospital's perfomance.
-4. Insights and Recommendations : After analyzing the data, you will identify several key insights that will help you generate data-driven recommendations.
+4. **Insights and Recommendations** : After analyzing the data, you will identify several key insights that will help you generate data-driven recommendations.

 ---